mwuel/kmershuffle/README.md

 python kmershuffle.py annotations.gtf bindingsites.bed sequences.fasta k=3 shufflings=100
 ```

 Parameters k and shufflings are optional but can be changed as desired.
 K-mer length should, however be chosen according to site lengths (e.g k <= site length).
+Binding sites can also be given in GFF-format.

+To test the script, a sample dataset has been uploaded to the repository.
+It takes the data from the following publication: https://doi.org/10.1111/tpj.16601